alchemyplatform/aa-sdk/site/guides/transferring-ownership.md

   text: Packages
 ---

-# How to Transfer Ownership of a smart account
+# How to Transfer Ownership of a Smart Account

-Not all Smart Contract Account implementations support transfering the owner (e.g. `SimpleAccount`).
+Not all smart account implementations support transfering the owner (e.g. `SimpleAccount`).
 However, a number of the accounts in this guide and in Account Kit do, including our Light Account!
 Let's see a few different ways we can transfer ownership of an Account (using Light Account as an example).

 ## Light Account